 The Internet is a useful resource for information, and that’s both a good thing and potentially a bad thing.
-Con artists, telemarketers, and other annoyances are using automated programs to find your phone number online and attempt to harass you as you go about your daily life.
+This is because data breaches and people-search sites can expose your number online, making you a target for con artists, telemarketers, and other annoyances, who use automated programs to find your phone number and attempt to scam or harass you as you go about your daily life.
 They may even use it to pose as you and potentially damage your online reputation.
 If you’ve had enough, here’s what you can do to remove your phone number from the Internet.

 Change your number